BackupTheBerlios/jacman/jacman/src/Readme.txt

   not the best dependency to have, and so will investigate more apt OSS fonts for future releases.

 * Logo in the main window doesn't honour the transparency.
 Don't know why!
+I think it's a Java bug.

 Contribute
 ==========